 Expand your career opportunities with a management specialization:

 In your final semester, you will put theory into practice through a semester-long practicum working in the field.
 On-the-job supervisors and faculty mentors will work closely with you to make the practicum a bridge to full-time employment.
-Learn more about the Professional Service Semester.
+Learn more about your practicum.

 Faculty: Professors and Practitioners